 - Emergency Evacuation: Many dive locations are remote and far from medical facilities.
 DAN covers the cost of evacuation to ensure fast, specialized care.

-- Medical Expenses for Dive Injuries: DAN offers coverage that standard policies often exclude from ear barotrauma to lung overexpansion injuries.
+- Medical Expenses for Dive Injuries: DAN offers coverage that standard policies often exclude, from ear barotrauma to lung overexpansion injuries.

 - Accidental Death & Dismemberment: In the unfortunate and rare event of a fatal accident, DAN provides financial assistance to your loved ones.

-- Search and Rescue Costs: DAN helps cover potentially high search and rescue expenses if a diver is lost or missing at sea.
+- Search and Rescue Costs: DAN helps cover potentially high search-and-rescue expenses if a diver is lost or missing at sea.

 DAN Membership: The First Step Toward Coverage

 You must first become a DAN member to purchase DAN dive accident insurance.
-I’m happy to report that membership is affordable—just $40 per year for individuals or $60 for a family—and includes many benefits beyond access to insurance plans.
+I’m happy to report that membership is affordable, just $40 per year for individuals or $60 for a family, and includes many benefits beyond access to insurance plans.
 Some additional benefits include:

 - 24/7 Emergency Hotline: Immediate access to dive medicine experts for consultation.